 Our volunteer gardening lead is Stu Small (he is also a volunteer).
 For anyone interested in gardening you should complete the volunteer registration form here.

 If you are interested in volunteer gardening (no skill or knowledge needed), Stu will then be in touch to let you know about gardening sessions you can attend.
-We have a couple of weekly gardening sessions in the mornings (Tuesday and Thursday).
+We have a few gardening sessions in the mornings spread across the week.
 Once you have basic training, you are welcome to attend organised sessions when you are available, or garden in your own time.
 We also have ‘one off’ or occasional sessions that you can opt into as and when (they may include weekends and evenings).